Long-lived Chanthu to take aim at China

 CLICK HERE FOR THE FREE ACCUWEATHER APP

-Widespread rainfall amounts of 50-100 mm (2-4 inches) are expected across parts of Jiangsu and Zhejiang provinces.
-Higher rainfall amounts of 200-300 mm (8-12 inches) are likely along eastern coastal areas closest to where Chanthu churns, with an AccuWeather Local StormMax™ of 600 mm (24 inches).
+Widespread rainfall amounts of 25-50 mm (1-2 inches) are expected across parts of Jiangsu and Zhejiang provinces.
+Higher rainfall amounts of 200-300 mm (8-12 inches) are likely along eastern coastal areas closest to where Chanthu churns.
+Rainfall amounts of 12-18 inches (300-450 mm) could fall nearest to the coast, with an AccuWeather Local StormMax™ of 30 inches (760 mm).

 Shanghai, home to over 26 million people, is forecast to receive widespread rainfall amounts of 4-8 inches (100-200 mm) from Chanthu from Monday through Thursday.
-However, AccuWeather forecasters caution that should a band of torrential rain make it into the area, rainfall totals could approach locally a foot (300 mm).
+However, AccuWeather forecasters caution that should a band of torrential rain make it into the area, rainfall totals could exceed these amounts, perhaps greatly.

 Rainfall of this magnitude can cause significant issues for China's biggest city, which also happens to be one of the world's busiest shipping hubs.
 Any delays in operations as a result of the storm may hurt not only the Chinese economy, but may be felt for a time by the global economy as a whole.

-Even before the storm approached the Jiangsu and Zhejiang provinces, Typhoon Chanthu already led to disruptions for travel and recreation.
+Even before the storm approached the Jiangsu and Zhejiang provinces, Severe Tropical Storm Chanthu, already led to disruptions for travel and recreation.
 All flights after Monday morning, local time, have been cancelled at Shanghai Pudong International Airport and Hanghzou Xiaoshan International Airport due to Chanthu.
 Parts of China have raised typhoon emergency warning to Level 1, while ports in Zheijiang, China, are going to suspend empty container loading and unloading due to Chanthu.

-Chanthu is not the first typhoon of the season expected to bring impacts to this portion of China.
+Chanthu was not the first typhoon of the season expected to bring impacts to this portion of China.

 "Typhoon In-fa impacted Shanghai in late July of this year and had a similar slow-moving nature as what is forecast for Chanthu," Smithmyer noted.